Tbay005/SecretOS/README.md

 # SecretOS
 I am working open source apps that help people stay anonymous.
 I am working with a small group of developers.
 Thank you for all your support!
+Feb, 19, 2020: IMPORTANT: High
+Detectivefile has been scrached due to problems.
+Please have patients and wait.

 Feb, 2, 2020: IMPORTANT: Medium
 DetectiveFile will be released on Valintines day on Feb, 14, 2020.
 On Feb, 8, 2020 DetecitiveFile ALPHA will be realsed and DETCTIVEFILE is going to follow.